What's My Team Doing? (Virtual Visibility)

 COVID has created unique circumstances where our house-mates are in the home with us and therefore distractions are more prevalent, but the business people I talk to everyday are working hard to find ways to reduce distractions and set expectations with their families so they can be focussed and productive (tips on how).

-So then, when working remotely, lack of visibility is largely a state of mind where you feel out of touch because you can't see people sitting at their desks.
+So then, when working with a distributed team, lack of visibility is largely a state of mind where you feel out of touch because you can't see people sitting at their desks.
 Here are some things you can do to adapt your mindset, be a good role model, and be aware of what your team is doing.

 When you're in the office, how do you know what your colleagues are doing?
 I suspect it's unlikely that you look over their shoulders all day so there must be other avenues of communication that let you know what they're working on and what progress they're making.
 Take a few minutes to think about all the ways information flows to and through you and your team.
 Now, write those down - all of them.